High-Performance Residential Building Envelope Assemblies

 The menu is on the right edge of the screen.
 To watch the animation in order of construction, select the “Scenes” tab.
 The play button on the left will start the animation.
 The settings cog on the right lets you change the transition and delay time between animations.
 You can also click on any of the individual scenes under “my scenes” and see that detail.

 Check it out on any of the models below.
+Click on the underlined links for specific 3D model details.

 New Construction:

-High-Performance: Poly Core Wall
+High-Performance: Poly Core Assembly

-Net Zero: Double Stud Wall
+Net Zero: Double Stud Assembly

-Net Zero: Steel Stud Exterior Insulation Wall
+Net Zero: Steel Stud Exterior Insulation Assembly

 For comparison to new construction:

-Passive House Wall
+Passive House Assembly

-A super-insulated Passive House wall.
+A super-insulated Passive House assembly.
 Passive houses require high levels of insulation, sometimes referred to as super insulation, to achieve a U-value between 0.08 W/m2K to 0.15 W/m2K.
 Typical walls might be 12″ to 24″ thick (R35 to R60) and roofs might be 18″ to 36″ thick (R50 to R100) for Passive House construction.

-Business-as-usual Wall
+Business-as-usual Assembly

 What the City of Edmonton and Calgary are most commonly seeing in residential construction in 2024: